hanada-yasutaka/QEISPACK/README.md

 # QEISPACK

-QEISPACK is a modified [fortrun90 eispack library](https://people.sc.fsu.edu/~jburkardt/f_src/eispack/eispack.html) which calculates the eigenvalues and eigenvectors of a matrix in the quadruple precision.
+QEISPACK provides routines for solving the eigenvalues and eigenvectors of a matrix in the quadruple precision.
+It is based on the [fortrun90 eispack library](https://people.sc.fsu.edu/~jburkardt/f_src/eispack/eispack.html).

-Note that the test has NOT been completed even in the latest version.
+Note that the test has NOT been completed yet.

 ## Requirement

-- gfortrun (>=4.7) (or the other fortrun compiler which supports quadruple precision computing)
+- gfortrun (>=4.7)

+(or the other fortrun compiler which supports quadruple precision math library such as relatively newer ifort)

 ## Usage